Geometrization of the local Langlands correspondence: The Fargues--Fontaine curve and vector bundles

 In particular, if $\mathcal E$ is everywhere semistable of slope $0$, then $\mathcal E$ is pro-\'etale locally trivial, and the category of such $\mathcal E$ is equivalent to the category of pro-\'etale $\underline{E}$-local systems on $S$. \end{theorem}

 The key to proving this theorem is the construction of certain global sections of $\mathcal E$.
-To achieve this, we use v-descent techniques, and an analysis of the spaces of global sections of $\mathcal E$; these are known as Banach--Colmez spaces, and were first introduced (in slightly different terms) in \cite{ColmezEspaces}.
+To achieve this, we use v-descent techniques, and an analysis of the spaces of global sections of $\mathcal E$; these are known as Banach--Colmez spaces, and were first introduced (in slightly different terms) by Colmez \cite{ColmezEspaces}; see also le Bras' thesis \cite{leBras}.

 \begin{definition} Let $\mathcal E$ be a vector bundle on $X_S$.
 The Banach--Colmez space $\BC(\mathcal E)$ associated with $\mathcal E$ is the locally spatial diamond over $S$ whose $T$-valued points, for $T\in \Perf_S$, are given by